 This pathway represents a return to reference conditions through natural succession, if the disturbance occurred within a reference community.
 Depending upon objectives and stand condition, management activities to aide recovery may include exotic species control and silvicultural treatment that benefits oak regeneration and establishment (e.g., TSI practices such as crop tree release, low thinning, and cull removal).
+This pathway will occur only under the natural hydrologic regime (i.e., natural channel and no levees).
 It should be noted that a return to reference conditions requires that the natural hydrodynamics must be restored to the system.
 Exceptional conservation measures may be implemented in hydrologically altered systems, but the connectivity between the stream and its associated floodplain remains disconnected.